boblef/airflow_practice/readme.md

-# Homework2 outlines
+# Practice Airflow

 ![airflow-logo](https://user-images.githubusercontent.com/44624585/61552718-6fe3af00-aa0d-11e9-8563-45253ed5e4c6.jpeg)

 #### Task:

 Create a data pipeline using Airflow that perform ETL jobs to extract data and put into a storage of your choice.

 #### What I created

 1. Scrape headlines of top news from [CBC](https://www.cbc.ca/news/canada)
 2. Store them into a csv file with.

 #### Table of contents

 - Talk about more details of what I created.
   - Scraping
   - Writing CSV file
 - Look at the code.
 - How to use.
 - Import csv to Pandas Dataframe